 According to the OpenQKD report, there is a need for further development in the security certification of QKD modules, QKD networking, and satellite modules and networks.
 Both the European (e.g., the ETSI) and national agencies (e.g., the German DIN) demand the development of theoretical and implementation security proofs as well as evidence methods to create frameworks for measuring the security of QKD and QRNG devices.
-The associated theoretical security models must include the ε -parameter, which represents the probability with which an attacker can guess the secret information of the quantum system. ε -security proofs are a concept inherited from classical cryptography.
+The associated theoretical security models must include the $\varepsilon$ -parameter, which represents the probability with which an attacker can guess the secret information of the quantum system. $\varepsilon$ -security proofs are a concept inherited from classical cryptography.
 Example security models include chosen plaintext attacks or chosen ciphertext attacks.
-Due to the physical nature of quantum security, a quantum ε -security proof must include physical aspects of the system.
+Due to the physical nature of quantum security, a quantum $\varepsilon$ -security proof must include physical aspects of the system.
+Recently, the Commission has set up a project (NOSTRADAMUS) whose outcome is to advance and establish certification laboratories.